 Put Special Things Aside

 Use a laundry basket or a shelf in the closet to put items that may be nice additions to your photographs.
 Grandma may love a photo with that hand-quilted blanket she made.
 Your godmother would love a photo with the baby in that special outfit she found at a boutique.
 If your family is competitive amongst each other with gift giving, find something neutral that you and your husband will love and cherish.

-Dress the baby in a simple solid onesie or swaddle him her in a white blanket.
+Dress the baby in a simple solid onesie or swaddle them in a white blanket.
 Use white or soft, muted-color blankets for backgrounds, avoiding loud prints.
-Mom, Dad and siblings should wear simple and muted colors without loud patterns that won’t compete with the baby.
-Keep it simple with soft knit camis and tops–things that are wrinkle-free, comfortable and don’t require ironing.
+Mom, Dad, and siblings should wear simple and muted colors without loud patterns that won’t compete with the baby.
+Keep it simple with soft knit camis and tops–things that are wrinkle-free, comfortable, and don’t require ironing.

 If you’re worried about photographing in your home and it’s not in its usual state, remember that clutter is normal and expected.
 Don’t stress on your house for a minute–you just had a BABY!
 Talk with your photographer and be selective in your straightening efforts.
 If you have a friend or family member who consistently asks how they can help, take them up on it.

 One Final Thought